 Leave your medications at home.
-We will give you any medications you need while you're in the hospital.
+We will give you any medications while you are with us.

 Your Belongings

 Leave your valuables at home or give them to a friend or family member for safekeeping.
 Please bring the following with you to the hospital.